 Fr.
 O’Connor died suddenly Nov.
 28, 2000, found at peace in his chair, shocking parishioners.
 Associate Pastor Fr.
 O’Neil needed assisted living until passing away March 1, 2005.

 Msgr.
 Robert Fulton, came to us in early 2001.
 It was under his guidance and sound financial management that we were able to replace the old Lambert Hall and office buildings with a new, modern hall and parish office.
-A photo history of the construction of the new hall is here.
 Fr.
 Fulton passed away on August 18, 2013.

 Our current pastor, Father David Carucci, joined us in 2013.